 Colours in the Kitchen

-If you’re always standing in the kitchen at parties, then it may be that you’re just the coolest one in your crowd… or could it be that you’re actually busy judging the design choices of your host and reading into the insight that it gives to their personality?!
-It is true that our design choices are extremely telling of our priorities and values, and none more so than our choice of colour.
+If you’re always standing in the kitchen at parties, then it may be that you’re just the coolest one in your crowd… or could it be that you’re busy judging the design choices of your host and reading into the insight that it gives to their personality?!
+Our design choices are indeed extremely telling of our priorities and values, and none more so than our choice of colour.

 Statements